 Red Trail, Return LoopPhoto: Holly Jones

-- The Inuvik Ski Club chalet is open to all Members and their short-term guests.
+The Inuvik Ski Club chalet is open to all Members.
 Members can obtain the access code to the building with membership fees.

-- A limited number of lockers are available for Members to store their skis, and are available for rent at $20 per season (Oct 1st – June 1st).
+A limited number of lockers are available for Members to store their gear.

 Seating & Rental Room